oznogon/cc-srd5/README.md

   This mess of an *SRD* received all of one update months later, one that didn't even resolve all of the problems openly and publicly identified and reported at the time, and then nothing in the more than six years hence.
 The publisher made no attempt to host the *SRD* in literally any other format but the least accessible one available to them, instead handing that work - and all of its potential and ever-threatening liability - to unpaid fans and opportunistic ad-supported websites.

   Back in 2016, I had a player beyond excited to create OGL-licensed 5E-compatible content, but literally couldn't read the *SRD* because the first-party publisher was either too lazy or incompetent to export a tagged PDF fully compatible with contemporary screen readers.
 Back then, there were no reliable *SRD 5.0* websites.
 This project tried to resolve these fundamental issues because even then this system consumed all of the attention of legions of new players, even when more accessible, less expensive, better supported, and more open systems were already thriving in a smaller marketplace.
-The network effects alone of the system's name and brand, even with all of its historical baggage, were and still remain overwhelming.
+The network effects alone of the system's name, brand, and retail distribution, even with all of its historical baggage, were and still remain overwhelming.

   That player is still playing and making games because they had this resource, even if both they and I have since left this system behind for ones that did more to be usable, accessible, and enjoyable.
 But I still do this for that player because I know that there are many players like them, and nearly seven years after the *SRD*'s flawed release, the only official document is ***still*** the same ugly, badly edited PDF from 2016 with poor accessibility and a bunch of trademark traps.